microsoft/azure-devops-symbols/README.md

 ```
 //# sourceMappingURL=https://artifacts.dev.azure.com/<myProject>/_apis/symbol/symsrv/<sourcemapFileName>/<uniqueId>/<sourcemapFileName>
 ```
-You'll have to replace `<myproject>` with the name of your project i.e. microsoft in the case of https://dev.azure.com/microsoft or https://microsoft.visualstudio.com.
+You'll have to replace `<myproject>` with the name of your project i.e. contoso in the case of https://dev.azure.com/contoso or https://contoso.visualstudio.com.
 `<sourcemapFileName> ` is the name of the sourcemap file i.e. `sample.js.map`.
 `<uniqueId>` must be a unique id and it is up to you to choose a good value.
 A recommendation would be to hash the source file to have a deterministic build output.
 If that is not a concern for you you could also just create a new GUID/UUID.